Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 #### Q82.
 What parameters are required to be passed to a class constructor?

-- [ ] reference to subclass // Here they haven't mentioned any specific language so let's consider all languages.
+// Here they haven't mentioned any specific language so let's consider all languages.
-- [ ] reference to base class // References to subclass are never required as you can simply Initialize subclass & use their object.
+- [ ] reference to subclass // References to subclass are never required as you can simply Initialize subclass & use their object.
-- [ ] reference to this pointer // References to the base class are not required in Java, Javascript & Python
+- [ ] reference to base class // References to the base class are not required in Java, Javascript & Python
-- [x] none // While Python & Javascript may require passing this or self in the constructor, It is not passed in Java constructor.
+- [ ] reference to this pointer // While Python & Javascript may require passing this or self in the constructor, It is not passed in Java constructor.
+- [x] none // Above 3 are incorrect so "none" is the answer